RickStrahl/SetResolution/README.md

 * List all available Display Modes and Monitors
 * Create and use Display Mode Profiles for quick access

-> **Warning:** Use at your own risk.
-Setting an invalid display mode can [leave your screen inaccessible](#fark-i-set-a-resolution-that-doesnt-work-now-what).
+> **Use at your own risk.** Setting an invalid display mode can [leave your screen inaccessible](#fark-i-set-a-resolution-that-doesnt-work-now-what).
 Use only with supported display modes.
-We check your settings against available modes and only allow those that match a driver display mode, but there may still be some modes that don't work with your monitor.
+>
+> For safety we ask for a key press to accept, after changing mode by default.
+You can override the key requirement with `-noprompt`.

 ## Basic Usage
 Most common usage is via a pre-defined profile name: